agude/agude.github.io/_drafts/2019-01-01-python_patterns_enum.md

 @total_ordering
 Class PlayingCard:
   def __init__(self, suit, rank):
+    # Check that the suit is valid
     if not isinstance(suit, CardSuit):
       Raise("{} is an invalid CardSuit.".format(suit))
     self.suit = suit

+    # Check that the rank is valid
     if not isinstance(rank, CardRank):
       Raise("{} is an invalid CardRank.".format(rank))
     self.rank = rank